shravanshanmugam/learn-react/react-router-v6/notes.md

 ## Outlet

-- It is a hole or a container where the child route will render based on the path
+- It is a hole or a container where the child `Route` will render based on the path

 ```js
 import { Outlet } from "react-router-dom";